Hanover High School's diverse course offerings and numerous extracurricular activities allow students to explore their

 If you have moved to our district, please remember that you need to register your student prior to attending Hanover High School.
 Please visit our New Student Registration page for more instructions.

-Families looking to register their child for the 19-20 school year please check back next week for the Pre-Registration form.
+Families looking to register their child for the 19-20 school year please use this link to access the PreRegistration form.

 - Residency Requirements

 - How will we decide what courses my child will take?

 - My child is interested in playing a sport, whom do I contact ?

 - My child is interested in participating in theatre, whom do I contact ?